tjluyao/iris_demo/README.md

 ## Pre-trained Iris models for structured datasets
 This is a code base for the paper ['Pre-training Summarization Models of Structured Datasets for Cardinality Estimation'](http://yao.lu/iris.pdf) accepted to PVLDB15.
 We show a version in Python for ease of reading and algorithm development.

-## Tested environment:
+## Tested environment
 - A single Azure NC24s_v3 node with 4 V100 GPUs, a single Azure NC24 node with 4 K80 GPUs
 - Softwares: Ubuntu 18.04, GCC 7.5.0, Python 3.7.6, Swig 3.0.12, Tensorflow 1.13.1, Keras 2.2.4, h5py 2.10.0

-## Run demo for summary and CE:
+## Run demo for summary and CE
 We showcase a simple demo: (1) using a pre-trained model together with other techniques discussed in the paper to summarize a new dataset (TPCH-LineItem, sampled) with a storage budget (60KB, or 4KB per column) that matches the statistics in a production database, and (2) estimating cardinality using the summaries.
 A single CPU thread is used for both summarization and query answering.

-To run the demo, change the path in `Makefile` and
+To run the demo, change the path in `Makefile` correspondingly, and
 ```
 cd src/
 make
 python run_summary_CE.py
 ```

-### Console outputs in the tested environment:
+### Console outputs in the tested environment
 ```
 Using TensorFlow backend.
 --------------Run Iris demo----------------